Hope-Parnell/holbertonschool-unity/0x00-unity-audio/README.md

 # 0x00-unity-animation
-Create the third form of a platformer game and learn to work with animations.
+Create the forth and final form of a platformer game and learn to work with audio.

 ## Credits
 - [Skyboxes: Farland Skies - Cloudy Crown](https://assetstore.unity.com/packages/2d/textures-materials/sky/farland-skies-cloudy-crown-60004#description)